 The Netherlands is a country filled with centuries-old brick homes, an interconnected system of canals (you can travel most of the country via the water), expansive farmland, and even some really nice beaches.
 It’s one of my favorite countries in the world.
 The people are wonderful, there are tons of small towns to explore, and its small size means it’s easy to visit in a short time.

-Most travelers come here just to see Amsterdam for a few days before moving on.
-Don’t do that.
-Spend time exploring outside of Amsterdam and you’ll discover the country that keeps me coming back every year.
+Spend time exploring outside of Amsterdam and you can discover the country that keeps me coming back every year.

-Whether you are backpacking the Netherlands or just traveling on a budget, this Netherlands travel guide can help you plan your trip, save money, and ensure you make the most out of your time here.
+Whether you are backpacking or just traveling on a budget, this Netherlands travel guide can help you plan your trip, save money, and ensure you make the most out of your time here.

 Top 5 Things to See and Do in the Netherlands